ArturStarling/QR-Organizer/README.md

 ![Demo](Videos/Demo.gif)

-The video above show some of the code functions. like a photo being taken by a webcam and, because there was a QR Code with data equals to 1, it returned the image of where the object should be.
+The video above show some of the code functions.
+Like a photo being taken by a webcam and, because there was a QR Code with data equals to 1, it returned the image of where the object should be.
 Also a dropdown with some of the registred itens.

 The code was implemented into an .apk app, being designed to work with Android.